bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-17-the-hope-cultivation.md

 <div class="verse">
 <h3><span class="verse-number">✨ Verse 32</span></h3>
-<p>The ultimate life cultivates hope by investing in future generations through education, mentorship, and creating institutions and systems that will serve their needs and aspirations.</p>
+<p>Joa cultivates hope by investing in future generations through education, mentorship, and creating institutions and systems that will serve their needs and aspirations.</p>
 </div>

 <div class="verse">